Best Steps To Grow Cacao Plants In Containers

-- With up to 30–50 seeds per pod, you have many opportunities to start a new plant that grows effectively.
+- With up to 30 to 50 seeds per pod, you have many opportunities to start a new plant that grows effectively.

 - Order a young plant from an exotic plant nursery or specialized horticulturist and begin planting it as soon as it arrives if you prefer the simplicity of starting a chocolate tree from a viable seedling.

-- Before planting, cacao seeds need to germinate.
+- Caca seeds need to germinate before planting.

 - Find out how long it typically takes for a mature plant to start making its pods.
-It might take between two and five years for a plant to reach fruiting size, depending on the cultivar.
+Depending on the cultivar, It might take two to five years for a plant to reach fruiting size.

 - Take the ripe pod's seeds out.
 Dissect the pod using a sharp knife, careful not to hurt the delicate seeds inside.
 Hand-pick the seeds from the fleshy, white pulp, then rinse them in a stream of warm water to get rid of any leftover material.

 - You can also put the seeds in your mouth and suck them clean if that's what you want.
-The cacao pod's pulp is a sweet, gooey nectar that tastes well on its own.
+The cacao pod's pulp is a sweet, gooey nectar that tastes well.

 - Whatever seeds you don't intend to plant, eat or throw away.
-There is no point in storing them since they cannot be stored successfully once the pod is opened, and they spoil quickly.
+There is no point in storing them since they cannot be stored successfully and spoil quickly once the pod is opened.

 - You can create your own DIY hot water bottle by putting a hand towel in hot water and sealing it inside a gallon-sized plastic zipper bag.
-Since it will only stay hot for an hour, this will only be a temporary replacement.
+This will only be a temporary replacement since it will only stay hot for an hour.

 Planting Cacao Seedlings

 - Ask for a cacao plant that is “self-compatible.”
-These can develop fruit pods without being pollinated (which contain the seeds for making chocolate).
+These can develop fruit pods (which contain the seeds for making chocolate) without being pollinated.

 - Most seeds require pollination from a different tree because they are “self-incompatible.”
-To accomplish this, you must have more than one tree in the same area.
+You must have more than one tree in the same area to accomplish this.

-- Unless you're an expert, starting with a seedling is usually the best course of action.
+- Starting with a seedling is usually the best course of action unless you're an expert.